 Why You Should Try It

 Stress, anger, and anxiety can impair not only our health but our judgment and skills of attention.
-Fortunately, research suggests an effective way to deal with these difficult feelings: the practice of “mindfulness,” the ability to pay careful attention to what you're thinking, feeling, and sensing in the present moment without judging those thoughts and feelings as good or bad.
+One way to help deal with these difficult feelings is the practice of “mindfulness,” the ability to pay careful attention to what you're thinking, feeling, and sensing in the present moment without judging those thoughts and feelings as good or bad.
 Countless studies link mindfulness to better health, lower anxiety, and greater resilience to stress.

 But how do you cultivate mindfulness?
 A basic method is to focus your attention on your own breathing—a practice called, quite simply, “mindful breathing.”
-After setting aside time to practice mindful breathing, you should find it easier to focus attention on your breath in your daily life—an important skill to help you deal with stress, anxiety, and negative emotions, cool yourself down when your temper flares, and sharpen your skills of concentration.
+After setting aside time to practice mindful breathing, you may find it easier to focus attention on your breath in your daily life—an important skill to help you deal with stress, anxiety, and negative emotions, cool yourself down when your temper flares, and sharpen your skills of concentration.

 Evidence That It Works

 Arch, J. J., & Craske, M. G. (2006).
 Mechanisms of mindfulness: Emotion regulation following a focused breathing induction.
 Behaviour Research and Therapy, 44(12), 1849-1858.

-Participants who completed a 15-minute focused breathing exercise (similar to the mindful breathing exercise described above) reported less negative emotion in response to a series of slides that displayed negative images, compared with people who didn’t complete the exercise.
+Participants who completed a 15-minute focused breathing exercise (similar to Mindful Breathing) reported less negative emotion in response to a series of slides that displayed negative images, compared with people who didn’t complete the exercise.
 These results suggest that the focused breathing exercise helps to improve participants’ ability to regulate their emotions.